kelunik/acme-client/doc/usage.md

 All configuration keys are optional and can be passed as arguments directly (except for `certificates` when using `acme-client auto`).

+Before you can issue certificates, you must create an account using `acme-client setup --agree-terms`.

 ## Certificate Issuance

 You can use `acme-client auto` to issue certificates and renew them if necessary.
 It uses the configuration file to